GDSLLC/utilities-package/RULES.md

 1. Aim for good documentation.

-1. More scripts are always welcome.
+1. More tools and features are always welcome.